sirnewton01/p9-tutorial/doced.md

 Last time, we learned about how to navigate between documents using hyperlinks.
 Text documents can serve a variety of purposes in Plan 9.
 They can be used for written documents like this one.
 They can be generated from the result of running a command or showing a directory listing.
 You can even write a document as a log of the commands that you ran during a session as a history or log of what you were doing.
 Any text shown in a window can be edited, even if it is output from a command.
 This makes Plan 9 quite unique.

 Run this command to create a new file.
-It echos text and redirect the output to the file sample.txt
+It echos text and redirect the output to the file sample.txt Because the command is more than a single word you will need to select the whole thing with the left mouse button and then run it by middle-clicking on the selection.
+Alternatively, you can middle-button select the whole command and release to run it.

     echo 'SAMPLE CONTENTS' > sample.txt